 For years, we’ve been talking about how much solar panels increase the value of your home.
 We use a simple calculation to determine the increase in value: We add the energy savings you’ll see per year for 20 years.
-Well, it looks like we’re not just blowing solar smoke; study after study after study comparing sales of solar and non-solar houses show clearly that homes—even near-identical homes in the same community—sell for more with solar.
+Well, it looks like we’re not just blowing solar smoke; study after study has shown that solar panels increase home value.
 But we know you don’t want to read a 200-page PDF to find out, so we’ve collected some of the most important information below.

 In California, way back in the medieval times of 2001, the National Renewable Energy Laboratory began looking at what they called “high-performance” or “zero energy” homes, and compared them to similar homes without solar installed.
 The researchers followed the life of the homes for 5 years, from building to resale, and what they found is great news for anyone who wants to go solar: people who owned homes with solar panels were happier living in them, and they experienced the promised energy savings.
 Better yet, when the owners of solar homes sold them, they made 14% more money, in this case, that’s over $43,500 more.